chrisnoonan98675/site/xl-deploy/how-to/deploy-an-application.markdown

 ## Skip a deployment step

 If you have the appropriate permission in XL Deploy, you can adjust the deployment plan so that one or more steps are skipped.
+To do so, hover over the desired step, and click **Skip**.

-To do so, select the step, right-click, and select **Skip**.
+If you are using the legacy GUI and you want to skip a step, select the step, right-click, and select **Skip**.

 ## Add a pause step

 If you have the appropriate permission in XL Deploy, you can insert pause steps in the deployment plan.
+To do so, hover over the step just below where you want to pause, and click **Pause**.

-To do so, select the step just below the point where you want to pause, right-click, and select **Pause**.
+If you are using the legacy GUI and you want to insert pause steps, select the step just below the point where you want to pause, right-click, and select **Pause**.

 ## Stop, abort, or cancel an executing deployment